RunestoneInteractive/pythonds/_sources/Graphs/DijkstrasAlgorithm.rst

 There are a couple of differences between that simple implementation and the implementation we use for Dijkstra’s algorithm.
-First, the ``PriorityQueue`` class stores tuples of key, value pairs.
+First, the ``PriorityQueue`` class stores tuples of (priority, key) pairs.
 This is important for Dijkstra’s algorithm as the key in the priority queue must match the key of the vertex in the graph.
-Secondly the value is used for deciding the priority, and thus the position of the key in the priority queue.
+Secondly the priority is used for deciding the position of the key in the priority queue.
 In this implementation we use the distance to the vertex as the priority because as we will see when we are exploring the next vertex, we always want to explore the vertex that has the smallest distance.
-The second difference is the addition of the ``decreaseKey`` method.
+The second difference is the addition of the ``change_priority`` method.
 As you can see, this method is used when the distance to a vertex that is already in the queue is reduced, and thus moves that vertex toward the front of the queue.